Category: Dwarfism

 April 1, 2010 By arne hendriks 0

-This research project gets its name from the classic film The Incredible Shrinking Man.
-The film, based on Richard Matheson’s book The Shrinking Man, is about a man who slowly shrinks into oblivion.
-It is a rich document for analysis of some of the fears and…
+This research project takes its name from the 1957 classic scifi film The Incredible Shrinking Man.
+Based on Richard Matheson’s book The Shrinking Man, it is about a man who slowly shrinks into oblivion.
+It is a rich document for analysis of some of the…

 Pingping (72 cm) dies at 21.